QUICK TRAIL FACTS

 - Sights: views, Maritime Spruce-Fir and jack pine woodlands

-This small 317-foot hill with a fairly moderate hike offers astonishing views from an open summit.
-I think the view is especially lovely when you can watch the fog rolling over the bay and islands.
+This small 317-foot hill (elevation gain, 265 ft.) offers a fairly moderate hike and astonishing views from an open summit.
+I think the view is especially lovely when you can watch fog rolling over the bay and islands.

-The Downeast Coastal Conservancy recommends you make a loop by hiking up Historic Trail to the Summit Loop Trail and down Silver Mine Trail.
-There are additional trails here that can lengthen your hike if you’re enjoying the scenery (and the birding!), including a 0.5-mile loop that brigs you to the shore.
+The Downeast Coastal Conservancy recommends you make a loop by hiking up Historic Trail to the Summit Loop Trail and descending via Silver Mine Trail.
+Additional trails can lengthen your hike if you’re enjoying the scenery (and the birding!), including a 0.5-mile loop that brings you to the shore.

 Directions: From Route 1, turn left onto Pigeon Hill Road for 4.5 miles.
 The parking area is across from an old cemetery.